andOlga/steam-thcrap/README.md

 It was created due to the fact that adding them manually these days can take a damn hour or so since there's tons of games and Steam's built-in shortcut editor is wildly inefficient for adding multiple games with custom launch arguments.

 ## Usage instructions
 [Download](../../releases/latest/download/steam-thcrap.zip) the latest release, extract it, and double-click the `steam-thcrap.bat` file.
-Note: due to a bug in node-file-dialog, you should not extract the archive to any path that contains spaces, or the app will fail to run.
+Note: you should not extract the archive to any path that contains spaces or other special characters, or the app will fail to run.

 Follow on-screen instructions: you will be asked to choose your thcrap directory, and, if Steam can't be auto-detected, your Steam directory.